Rosario Class Action

 - The following circumstances must also apply to you:

-- USCIS does not adjudicate your Form I-765 within the 30-day “accrual period.”
+- USCIS has not adjudicated your Form I-765 within the 30-day processing time frame.
 (Generally, this is calculated as 30 days from the date USCIS received your Form I-765.
-However, in certain circumstances, the 30-day processing time may be paused.)
+However, in certain circumstances, the 30-day processing time frame may be paused.)

-- If USCIS sends you a Request for Initial Evidence for your Form I-765, the accrual period starts over once we receive your response.
-This means that even if your form was pending for 15 days when we requested initial evidence, USCIS will restart your accrual period at day 1 once we receive your response.
+- If USCIS sends you a Request for Initial Evidence for your Form I-765, the 30-day processing time frame starts over once we receive your response.
+This means that even if your Form I-765 was pending for 15 days when we requested initial evidence, USCIS will restart the processing time at day 1 once we receive your response.

-- If USCIS sends you a Request for Additional Evidence for your Form I-765, this pauses the accrual period until we receive your response.
-This means if your form was pending for 15 days when we requested additional evidence, USCIS will restart the accrual period at day 15 once we receive your response.
+- If USCIS sends you a Request for Additional Evidence for your Form I-765, this pauses the processing time until we receive your response.
+This means if your Form I-765 was pending for 15 days when we requested additional evidence, USCIS will restart the processing time at day 15 once we receive your response.

-Note: if you do not go to a scheduled interview with an asylum officer or a hearing before an immigration judge, USCIS will not grant your employment authorization unless you demonstrate that your failure to appear was the result of exceptional circumstances.
+Note: You must establish good cause if you need to reschedule your asylum interview with an asylum officer before the date of your interview, on the date of the interview, within 45 days after the interview date, or if your interview has already been rescheduled on 1 or more occasions.
+You must establish exceptional circumstances in order to reschedule your asylum interview if more than 45 days have passed since your scheduled interview.
+If you do not go to a scheduled interview with an asylum officer or a hearing before an immigration judge, USCIS will not grant your employment authorization unless you demonstrate that your failure to appear was the result of exceptional circumstances.

 What to Do If You Are a Rosario Class Member and USCIS Has Not Adjudicated Your Form I-765